FAQ：The 1st Solicitation of Entities starting FY2023

 Regarding “3.
-Financial basis and Management system” in Form 2, should we write the outsourcing company’s financial basis?
+Financial basis and Management system” in Form 2, should we also submit the financial basis of outsourcing company?

-The requirement in the Grant Application Form2 “3.
-Financial basis and Management system” is the applicant’s financial basis It is not necessary to refer to the outsourcing company’s financial basis.
+Please describe the financial basis of the applicant.
+It is not necessary to refer to the outsourcing company.

-Regarding Form 5, what should we present the related documents to submit ?
+Regarding Form 5, what the related documents should we submit?

-If you have received approval of Export administration regulations from METI, please present documents that can confirm the approval.
+If you have an approval of Export administration regulations from METI, please submit the documents to be able to recognize the approval.

-Regarding Form 5, what should we write down if we don’t have a plan to import or export something which requires permission under Foreign Exchange and Foreign Trade Act ?
+Regarding Form 5, what should we fill in if we don’t have a plan to import or export something which requires permission under Foreign Exchange and Foreign Trade Act?

-Please mark “〇” to the item “Not Required” and state the reason too.
+Please mark “〇” to the item “Not Required” and also fill in the reasons to “state reasons” too.

 Regarding the project implementation scheme described in “7.
-Requirement Conditions for Grant Decision (5)”, does it need to be stated at the time of proposal?
+Requirement Conditions for Grant Decision (5)”, does it need to submit at the time of proposal?

-Please attach the document of the project implementation scheme in “7.
-Requirement Conditions for Grant Decision (5)” to the results report after the end of the project.
-There is no need to include it in the application form.
+After the end of the project, please attach the document of the project implementation scheme in “7.
+Requirement Conditions for Grant Decision (5)” to the results report.
+It doesn’t need to include it in the application documents.

 Do you list outsourcing costs for each subcontractor, and do you list for each item (1)(2) of “2.
 Contents of Project”?

-Regarding outsourcing costs, please describe the breakdown for each work item scheduled for outsourcing.
+Regarding outsourcing costs, please describe the breakdown for each work item scheduled for each subcontractor.